How to Reduce Wait Times and Call Center Traffic in 2026

 The key to success lies in positioning the right service at the right cost level, leveraging each channel for its specific capabilities and transforming the switchboard into that "intelligent multichannel system" that puts the patient at the center and prepares healthcare facilities for modern, effective, and sustainable management.

-1. Reduction of Direct Operating Costs
+1. Reduction of Operating Costs

 2. Revenue Growth

-3. Investment Payback Timelines
+3. Fast Investment Payback

 The Benefits of Automation in Healthcare Call Centers